Leen-Robotics/reinforcement_learning/README.md

 your_sensor = YourAgentsSensor()
 ```

-Since this is how the agent will get information from the environment and is thus dependent on the environment.
+Since this is how the agent will get information from the environment, it is dependent on the environment you setup for the experiment.

 For example, in the racecar example above, the agent has access to the environment's pixels (note: the `Observation` class can take in any keyword arguments you like, e.g. `pixels`)
 ```python
 class DriverView(Sensor):
     def get_observation(self, state:Environment) -> Observation: